juju/juju/doc/high_availability.md

 Addresses used by clients are not influenced by the `juju-mgmt-space` configuration.

-### Singular Workers
+### Single Instance Workers

-Many workers, such as the `dbaccessor` worker above, run on all controller nodes, but there are some workers that must have exactly one instance running.
+Many workers, such as the `dbaccessor` worker, run on all controller instances, but there are some workers that must run on exactly one controller instance.
-An obvious example of this is a model's compute provisioner - we don't want multiple actors attempting to start a cloud instance for a new machine.
+An obvious example of this is a model's compute provisioner - we would never want more than one actor attempting to start a cloud instance for a new machine.

-The controller that such singular workers run on is determined by the lease sub-system.
+Single instance workers are those declared in the model manifolds configuration that use the `isResponsible` decorator.
+This in turn is based on a flag set by the `singular` worker.

+The `singular` worker only sets the flag if it is the current lease holder for the `singular-controller` namespace.
 See the appropriate documentation for more information on leases.

 [Dqlite]: https://dqlite.io/